melkemaryam/collision_aware_contact_classifier/README.md

 ## Generating Data

-Using the torque data from the `h5files` directory, a specific .h5 file can be added to the Terminal command, which will automatically create new data to predict labels.
+Using the torque data from humanoid robot, a specific .h5 file can be added to the Terminal command, which will automatically create new data to predict labels.

 ## Prediction